Doctor of Education in Leadership and Learning – Organizational Leadership

 The dissertation is the final step of a doctoral program and culmination of a student’s doctoral studies.
 The dissertation is a written document that summarizes a completed research study that is grounded in theory and is methodologically sound.

-Benefits of a Doctorate in Education
+Benefits of a Doctor of Education

 - Continue professional development

 - Application – A completed application.